startupengine/startupengine/README.md

 ##### Strategic Benefits
 * [x] Completely free.
-* [x] StartupEngine is designed specifically for the needs of a startup (unlike Wordpress, Ghost, and other open-source CMS offerings.)
-* [x] Custom coding not required.
-No plugins to install.
-Just enter your account information and go.
+* [x] Completely plug-and-play.
+No coding required.
 * [x] Automatic updates via Github & Heroku.
-No need to pay for third-party server automation services like Jenkins, DeployBot, CodeShip, etc.
+* [x] Decoupled architecture: if you ever want to move your site to another platform, you can do so without having to migrate your data.

 # Deploying